 FCIC’s outreach team encourages articles based on federal publications through quarterly visits to major consumer and women’s magazines in New York City, such as U.S. News and World Report, Money, Good Housekeeping, Woman’s Day, and Black Enterprise.
 These magazines generally have a three to six month lead time.

 Personal promotional pitches to major Washington, DC, media include The Washington Post, the Washington Times, USA Today, U.S. News and World Report, and the major wire services, including AP, Gannett, Copley News Service, and Knight-Ridder.

 The outreach team also crafts personalized publication pitches to bloggers nationwide who write about money, consumer and parenting subjects.
 Select publications may also be promoted on the Pueblo Twitter feed and Facebook page and may be made available online through the Scribd social publishing website.

-The National Contact Center (NCC) of FCIC serves as a single point of contact for individuals with questions about federal agencies, programs and services.
-The NCC, operated under contract by the private sector, also processes telephone requests for consumer publications, including publications available through the cooperative publishing program.
+The USA.gov Contact Center (USA.gov CC) of FCIC serves as a single point of contact for individuals with questions about federal agencies, programs and services.
+The USA.gov CC, operated under contract by the private sector, also processes telephone requests for consumer publications, including publications available through the cooperative publishing program.
 Specially selected and trained staff field calls in English and Spanish from 8 a.m. to 8 p.m.
 Monday through Friday Eastern Time.
-Information agents at the NCC also refer callers with questions to the appropriate federal agencies, answer emails from citizens within two business days, and are available for direct online assistance from 12 p.m. to 8 p.m.
+Information agents at the USA.gov CC also refer callers with questions to the appropriate federal agencies, answer emails from citizens within two business days, and are available for direct online assistance from 12 p.m. to 8 p.m.
 Eastern Time, Monday through Friday.
 FCIC adds publication information to the extensive database used by its information agents and the public.

 Consumer Action Handbook